roman-milk/roman-milk.github.io/hit.md

  They travelled a few miles before curiosity got the better of her.
 "What's it like?"

  "No idea, never been.
 Don't worry I'll keep a close eye on you," he chuckled.
-Report_Story #1